Rock-Village.com

 Petersburg was strategically important.
 Both sides of the Civil War knew that if it fell, the Confederate capital in Richmond would also fall.
 The siege on Petersburg was long and ugly.
 The larger park includes four areas: The Eastern Front (pictures of which are on this page), the Western Front (no pics, sorry), City Point (next page) and Five Forks (also next page).

 One of the fabulous sections of this park is the recreation (on a small scale) of what one of the fortifications would have looked like at the time.
 The earthworks absorbed the impact of shots coming in.
 Wood shored up the earthworks.
 To prevent enemy troops from swarming over the wall, wooden spikes would be pointed outward like a wall.
 (The area was severely deforested during this time.)
 Immediately inside this would be a moat.
-These precautions would protect both the troops and the canons.
+These precautions would protect both the troops and the cannons.
 The distance between the moat and the earthen wall is compressed in this recreation.

 Anyone want to try storming the fortification?